STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 .............................................

 The following table lists the definition of all pre-defined command line option shortcuts.
-For more information about commandline options see the section :ref:`commandline`.
+For more information about commandline options, see the section :ref:`commandline`.

 .. code-block:: ini